 - Gale Virtual Reference Library is database of encyclopedias, almanacs, and specialized reference sources to help find background information and define your topic.

 - CQResearcher: explores a single "hot" issue in the news in depth each week.
 Topics range from social and teen issues to environment, health, education and science and technology.
-Examples include: Fracking Controversy, Space Program, Managing Nuclear Waste, and Domestic Drones.
+Examples include: Robotic Warfare, 3D Printing, Space Program, Managing Nuclear Waste, and Domestic Drones.

 Using Wikipedia for Academic Research - this is a very helpful 3 minute tutorial on using Wikipedia to locate background information.